logisim-evolution/logisim-evolution/docs/test_vector.md

 ### Interactive Test Execution

-Each row in the Test Vector window has a button in the first column that allows you to manually execute individual tests:
+Each row in the Test Vector window has two buttons that allow you to manually interact with individual tests:

+- **"Show" button** (first column): This button previews the circuit state without checking outputs.
+  - **Combinational tests (seq=0)**: Resets the circuit, sets the input values, and propagates signals.
-- **"Set" button** (for combinational tests): Clicking this button executes a single combinational test.
-The circuit is reset, the test inputs are applied, and outputs are verified.
-Only the clicked row is highlighted in green to indicate it was executed.
+    Only the clicked row is highlighted in green to show it was executed.

-- **"Go" button** (for sequential tests): Clicking this button executes all sequential steps up to and including the target step.
+  - **Sequential tests (seq>0)**: Resets the circuit, then runs all prior sequential steps in the set (from seq 1 up to the target step), propagating after each step.
-  The circuit state is reset, then steps 1, 2, ..., up to the target step are executed in sequence with propagation between each step.
 All executed sequential steps are highlighted in green to show the execution path.
 Combinational tests (seq=0) in the same set are not executed or highlighted.

+  The Show button does not verify outputs against expected values - it only shows what the circuit state would be.

+- **"Set" button** (second column): This button sets input values and may execute tests.
+  - **Combinational tests (seq=0)**: Executes a full test - resets the circuit, applies the test inputs, verifies outputs against expected values, and updates the test results.
+Only the clicked row is highlighted in green to indicate it was executed.
+  - **Sequential tests (seq>0)**: Does NOT reset the circuit and does NOT run any other tests.
+    Simply sets the input values for that single step only, then propagates signals.
+Only the clicked row is highlighted in green.
+This allows you to manually step through a sequence by setting individual step values without resetting or running previous steps.

 **Highlighting behavior:**

-- When a combinational test is executed, only that single row is highlighted in green.
+- When the Show button is clicked on a combinational test, only that single row is highlighted in green.
-- When a sequential test is executed, all sequential steps (seq > 0) up to and including the target step are highlighted in green.
+- When the Show button is clicked on a sequential test, all sequential steps (seq > 0) up to and including the target step are highlighted in green.
+- When the Set button is clicked, only the clicked row is highlighted in green, regardless of whether it's combinational or sequential.
-- Combinational tests (seq = 0) are never highlighted when executing sequential tests, even if they're in the same set.
+- Combinational tests (seq = 0) are never highlighted when executing sequential tests with the Show button, even if they're in the same set, because they are not executed.
-- Highlighting is cleared when a new vector file is loaded.
+- Highlighting is cleared when a new vector file is loaded or when the circuit simulator is reset.

 ## Basic File Format